Peach Cobbler Muffins

 Instructions

-• Preheat the oven to 400 degrees.
-Spray or line a 12 cup muffin pan.
+• Preheat the oven to 400 degrees Fahrenheit (200 degrees Celsius).
+Spray or line a 12-cup muffin pan.

-• In the bowl of a stand mixer, combine buttermilk, butter, egg, vanilla and almond extracts.
+• In the bowl of a stand mixer, combine buttermilk, butter, egg, vanilla, and almond extracts.
 Beat on medium speed for 30 seconds.
 With mixing speed on low, slowly pour in the dry ingredients.
-Once combined, remove bowl from stand and fold in peaches.
+Once combined, remove the bowl from the stand and fold in the peaches.

-• Using a cookie scoop, fill each muffin cup ¾ of the way full.
-Combine topping ingredients in a small bowl, then using a pastry brush or a spoon, spread the mixture lightly over each muffin top.
+• Using a cookie scoop, fill each muffin cup three-quarters of the way full.
+Combine topping ingredients in a small bowl, then, using a pastry brush or spoon, spread the mixture lightly over each muffin top.

-• Bake for the muffins for 5 minutes at 400 degrees, then turn down the oven to 350 degrees and continue baking for 20-22 minutes (tops should be golden brown), or until a cake tester inserted into the center of a muffin comes out clean.
-Remove from oven and let cool for 10 minutes.
-Transfer muffins to a wire rack to cool completely.
+• Bake the muffins for 5 minutes at 400 degrees Fahrenheit (200 degrees Celsius), then turn down the oven to 350 degrees Fahrenheit (175 degrees Celsius) and continue baking for 20–22 minutes (tops should be golden brown), or until a cake tester inserted into the center of a muffin comes out clean.
+Remove from the oven and let cool for 10 minutes.
+Transfer the muffins to a wire rack to cool completely.

 NOTES